stephenberry/glaze/docs/binary.md

 `glaze/binary/beve_to_json.hpp` provides `glz::beve_to_json`, which directly converts a buffer of BEVE data to a buffer of JSON data.

+An empty buffer holds no value, which is not a document, and fails with `error_code::unexpected_end` rather than converting to empty output.
+On success the returned `error_ctx::count` is the number of bytes written, which is how a fixed-size output buffer learns how much of it holds JSON.

+A buffer holding several values converts to one JSON document per line.
+See [Delimiter Format](#delimiter-format).

 ### String Escaping

 A BEVE string can hold any byte, including control characters (0x00–1F).
 JSON cannot. `\n`, `\t`, `\b`, `\f` and `\r` are escaped normally, but the rest have no short escape, and by default the conversion fails rather than write something that will not parse: